-Did Salman Khan Recommend Yogita Bihani For Ekta Kapoor’s Show Dil Hi Toh Hai!
+Did Salman Khan Recommend Yogita Bihani For Ekta Kapoor’s Show Dil Hi Toh Hai?

 ‘Salman Khan's Magic Worked For Me’

 The actress was quoted by TOI as saying, "Because of Dus Ka Dum promo I got famous, it got hit and Salman Khan's magic worked for me and got noticed.
-Normally he doesn't kiss anyone on the show, but he kissed me, many people got excited and few were jealous as well."
+Normally, he doesn't kiss anyone on the show, but he kissed me, many people got excited and few were jealous as well."

-Salman Is The Reason For Yogita To Bag Ekta’s Show!
+Salman Is The Reason Why Yogita Bagged Ekta’s Show!

 "The makers of Dil Hi Toh Hai had seen me in Dus Ka Dum promo and liked my face for the role.
 Salman is the only reason today I am in Ekta Kapoor's show."

-Did You Know That Yogita Auditioned For Loveratri?
+Did You Know That Yogita Had Auditioned For Loveratri?

 Like other aspiring actors, Yogita Bihani also auditioned for many projects, including Salman's Loveratri last year.
-Yogita didn't bag the role, but she is happy to feature in Salman's Dus Ka Dum promo.
+Yogita didn't bag the role, but she was happy to feature in Salman's Dus Ka Dum promo.

 Salman Remembered Yogita!